 “You can’t leave her,” Jennifer said.
 “Go back.”

-I went back to the place, afraid of what I’d see.
-I worried that the Moth-Child would have removed her dress to let her wings out, and I didn’t want to see her without her clothes.
+I went back into the forest, afraid of what I’d see.
+The Moth-Child with wings bared seemed too powerful to face.
 But when I found where she’d been lying, I saw nothing but the discarded braces, tangled in the ferns.

 In the years after the Moth-Child disappeared, everything in our town seemed to follow.
 The Doughers moved away, and never answered my mother’s letters.
 The lumbermill cut back so much that it all but closed.
-Jennifer’s family moved on, the county newspaper shut down, and the Doughers’ house stood vacant.
+Jennifer’s family moved on, the local newspaper shut down, and the Doughers’ house stood vacant.
 Someone painted “No Trespassing” on the wood siding.
 The school closed, combined with another district, and my mother lost her job.
-We moved to a suburb of Seattle, where we lived in a two-bedroom apartment, and then a one-bedroom where I slept on a daybed in the living room.
+We moved to a suburb of Seattle, where we lived in a cramped two-bedroom apartment, and then a one-bedroom where I slept on a futon in the living room.
 Years passed.
-I live alone now, in a small apartment of my own.
-At nights, when I can’t sleep, I listen to the whir of the refrigerator, the skitter of small dogs in the apartment above me, and distant ambulance sirens winding their way to other people’s tragedies.
+I live alone now, hundreds of miles south, in a small apartment of my own.
+Nights when I can’t sleep, I listen to the whir of the refrigerator, the skitter of small dogs in the apartment above me, and distant ambulance sirens winding their way to other people’s tragedies.

-That day in the forest, I helped the Moth-Child remove her braces, and then we never saw her again.
+That day in the forest, I helped Josephine remove her braces, and then we never saw her again.
 My mother collected articles.
 “Moth-Child Takes Flight,” the tabloid blared, with a blurry photo of something hovering over the hills.

-Even now, I find myself searching.
+But there had always been a gap between the doctors’ and newspaper’s version of the Moth-Child and how I saw her—a crack just wide enough to fit what I need to believe.
+And so, even now, I find myself searching.
 I check between the sweaters in my closet, and if I’m reaching for a shoe under the bed, I pause to look into the shadows.
 At supermarket checkout lines, I scan the tabloids, looking for stories of a flying girl, or woman as she’d now be.
-Perhaps wherever she is, they don’t call her a moth, but rather a fly or a bird.
+Perhaps, wherever she is, they don’t call her a moth, but rather a fly or bird.
 I look for all the possibilities.